Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 ## Lab Scenario

-In this lab, we implement secret scanning in Azure DevOps to identify and mitigate potential exposures. we learn to view, fix, and dismiss secret scanning alerts, enhancing security measures within their development environment.
+In this lab, we implement secret scanning in Azure DevOps to identify and mitigate potential exposures.
+We learn to view, fix, and dismiss secret scanning alerts, enhancing security measures within their development environment.

 ## Lab Objectives

 In this lab, you will perform the following:

-- Task 1: Viewing alerts of the repository
+- Task 1: Viewing alerts of repository
 - Task 2: Fixing secret scanning alerts
 - Task 3: Dismissing secret scanning alerts